timothyhuo1/timothyhuo1.github.io/essays/radgrad2research.md

 ## Ideas of a Pilot Study

 For this summer, the design of a pilot study should focus on students who are just entering the computer science program.
-Either those who are planning to go to the University of Manoa or the lower classmen(freshman and sophomore) to discuss RadGrad2.
-The data we get from students just beginning the program provides useful ideas and opinions since it would help them the most.
+Either those who are planning to go to the University of Manoa or the lower classman(freshman and sophomore) to discuss RadGrad2.
+The data we get from students just beginning the program provides useful ideas and opinions since it geared mostly towards them.
 This could be one on one through online platforms such as zoom or discord and going through the functionalities of RadGrad2, mainly the high and medium priorities on the To-Do list.

 Some questions that could be asked would be:
 - Would you see yourself frequently using this platform, if not why?